cchitsiang/awesome-stars/topics.md

 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
-- [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - The fastest way to develop full-stack web apps with React & Node.js.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.
 - [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS v10.x + TypeORM and JWT Auth 😻